aridjayarecipes/cutesrecipes.web.app/content/post/1721-simple-way-to-prepare-favorite-glazed-lemon-blueberry-scones.md

 - "Using your paddle attachment to work up to medium speed, beat butter with dry ingredients until butter has crumbled into smaller pieces and mixture is consistent.
 This might take a few minutes- be patient!
 You can stop halfway through, use a fork to scrape down the sides of the bowl and mix up the butter a bit more if needed."
 - "Stir in milk, vanilla, lemon juice, and lemon zest until moistened."
 - "Pat dough out onto a lightly floured counter.
 Gently fold in blueberries, being careful not to squish too much."
 - "By hand, shape dough into a rectangle, about one inch thick.
 Cut roughly down the middle to divide into two squares.
 Cut a criss cross diagonally through both squares to get 8 large scones. *To get 16 smaller scones, cut each triangle in half.
-The scones will bake up slightly bigger, and they're the perfect size for a snack or with breakfast."
+The scones will bake up slightly bigger, and they&#39;re the perfect size for a snack or with breakfast."
 - "Place onto parchment-lined cookie sheet, about one to two inches apart."
 - "For 8 large scones, bake 15-17 min or until golden brown."
 - "For 16 small scones, adjust baking time to 11-13 min or until golden brown."